fr4nki/fastify-boilerplate/README.md

 - Nodemon
 - Pre-commit hook with Husky
-- Lintin staged with Husky, Eslint and Prettier
+- Lint staged with Husky, Eslint and Prettier
 - TypeScript